It all started with…

 I began my career in health with a Bachelors degree in Human Kinetics from the University of Guelph in Ontario where I learned how uniquely different each human body is from the next and how truly amazing we are.

-Next stop was Japan, where I did research at Ehime Medical University and fully experienced the eastern values of holism—the understanding that all parts are interconnected.
+Next stop was Japan, where I did research at Ehime Medical University (my study is published in The European Journal of Pharmacology) and fully experienced the eastern values of holism—the understanding that all parts are interconnected.

 When I returned to Canada, it was my happy destiny to complete the 4-year training for Doctor of Traditional Chinese Medicine at the International College of TCM in Vancouver.
 As part of the program, I spent three months interning at two hospitals in China.